 See?
 I wasn’t exaggerating.

 None of the bikes appealed to me.
 Way too 80s/90s.
-I’m more of a classic or British girl.
+My heart belongs to pre-war stuff.
 I do love the Springer front end, though, so when Brian brought home the (unfortunately named) Bad Boy, a slightly different Springer than the Heritage I like, I took it out for a spin and had a blast.
+I can honestly say, I’ve never had more fun on a motorcycle.

 THE SWELLEGANT EVO HOLIDAY